mohammadsherif0/FakeNewsDetector/README.md

    - Additional dataset for fake news classification
    - [Available on Kaggle](https://www.kaggle.com/datasets/rajatkumar30/fake-news)

+## Preprocessing Pipeline

+The project includes a comprehensive preprocessing pipeline that standardizes all datasets for model training:

+1. **Text Cleaning**
+   - Removes HTML tags, URLs, and special characters
+   - Normalizes whitespace and text formatting
+   - Preserves essential text content

+2. **Tokenization**
+   - Uses Hugging Face tokenizers compatible with transformer models
+   - Handles text truncation and padding
+   - Maintains consistent sequence lengths

+3. **Label Encoding**
+   - Standardizes labels across all datasets (0 for fake, 1 for real)
+   - Handles multi-class labels where applicable
+   - Preserves original label information in metadata

+4. **Data Splitting**
+   - Splits data into training, validation, and test sets
+   - Maintains class balance across splits
+   - Preserves dataset-specific splits where available

+The preprocessing pipeline is implemented in the `preprocessing` directory and can be tested using the provided test scripts for each dataset.

 ## Why Datasets are Not Included

 The datasets are not included in this repository for several reasons: